tsili852/app-theme-engine/README.md

 }
 ```

-#### Navigation Drawers
+#### DrawerLayout and NavigationViews

 ATE will automatically adapt when your Activity has a `DrawerLayout` at its root.
 When `coloredStatusBar()`
 is set to true, the primary dark theme color will be applied to the `DrawerLayout` rather than directly to
 the Window status bar.
 Thus, the status bar will be transparent when the drawer is open, and your theme
 color when it's closed.
 You don't have to manually do anything.

+---

-If you use `NavigationView` from the design support library, ATE will by default theme it.
+If you use `NavigationView` from the Design Support Library, ATE will by default theme it.
 There are
-navigation view theming configuration methods discussed in the next section.
-If your drawer uses a `Fragment`
+NavigationView theming configuration methods discussed in the [Modifiers](https://github.com/afollestad/app-theme-engine#modifiers)
-or plain `ListView`/`RecyclerView`, you have to do what's discussed in the previous section.
+section.
+But the default values match the [Material Design Guidelines](https://www.google.com/design/spec/patterns/navigation-drawer.html).

 #### Task Description (Recents)